mauriciopoppe/csi-sidecars-aio-poc/release-tools/README.md

 --------------------------

-Most projects will (eventually) use `go mod` to manage dependencies. `dep` is also still supported by `csi-staging/src/github.com/kubernetes-csi/csi-release-tools`, but not documented here because it's not recommended anymore.
+Most projects will (eventually) use `go mod` to manage dependencies. `dep` is also still supported by `csi-release-tools`, but not documented here because it's not recommended anymore.

 The usual instructions for using [go